-In June 2021, performance share awards were issued to members of the senior management and Executive team.
+In June 2022, performance share awards were issued to members of the senior management and an Executive Director.
 In accordance with the terms of the scheme, these awards were subject to performance criteria, with 70% of the award linked to EPS growth and 30% linked to comparative total shareholder return with both elements being measured over a three year period.
 The Remuneration Committee considers that the targets are appropriate and are aligned with shareholder interests.